 Tourists flock to Arizona for its skiing resorts as well as the world-famous Grand Canyon National Park.
 This land-locked state is easy for people on the West Coast to access.
-It is bordered by Utah to the north, Colorado to the northeast, Nevada to the northwest, New Mexico to the east, and California to the west.
-It also shares a border with Mexico, offering easy access to Sonora and Baja California to the south.

 What Is A Sober Living House?

-The purpose of sober livings is to ensure a safe and trigger-free environment while residents are pursuing recovery.
+The purpose of sober living homes is to ensure a safe and trigger-free environment while residents are pursuing recovery.
 Environmental factors play a crucial role during addiction recovery.
 During early sobriety, most people are extremely vulnerable to triggers.
 Triggers can include intense emotional distress, being around people who one used to use drugs with, and even being in certain neighborhoods where one used to drink.
 The most dangerous triggers, however, involve direct exposure to drug or alcohol use.
 With time, most people are able to learn ways of coping with potentially triggering situations, but in the early days, it is important to remove oneself from triggering circumstances in order to avoid relapse.

 Sober Fun in Arizona